boldandbrad/euchre-cli/docs/rules.md

 ## Calling Trump

-After a hand is dealt, players must choose what the trump suit will be for the hand.
+After a hand is dealt, players must choose what the trump suit will be for that hand.
 The suit of the face up card is the candidate trump suit.

 Starting with the player to the dealer's left, and proceeding clockwise, each player